 What are survey incentives?

-Survey incentives are motivators offered to survey participants for their time and opinion.
+Survey incentives are motivators offered to survey participants for their time and opinions.
 These may be sample products, freemium subscription trials, monetary rewards, discount coupons, or special offers.

-An ideal survey incentive should compensate for the efforts a respondent puts into answering your queries.
+An ideal survey incentive should compensate for the respondent’s efforts to answer your queries.
 The reward should generally be appealing to avoid biased responses.

-Here are nine tips to follow for boosting the survey response rate with incentives.
+Tips for boosting the survey response rate with incentives

 Slack, for instance, sends survey emails to its users.
 They talk about the intent of the survey and the time it will consume.
 The email also appreciates respondents and makes them feel valued.